KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/snowflake.md

 1. Set up the source.

-   In this step you should specify the [Kyve pool](https://app.kyve.network/#/pools) from which you want to retrieve data.
+   In this step you should specify the [KYVE pool](https://app.kyve.network/#/pools) from which you want to retrieve data.
 You can specify a specific **Bundle-Start-ID** in case you want to narrow the records that will be retrieved from the pool.
 You can find the bundles of your pool choice in the KYVE app.
 For example [here](https://app.korellia.kyve.network/#/pools/8/bundles) are the bundles of Pool ID `8`, the Evmos chain.